 Startup What it does?
 How the AI works?
-Funding Unmanned Systems (AUS) analytics company that offers mapping and imaging and analytics services.
-It is empanelled with many state governments in India as part of their surveying and and process data.
+Funding Incubated at IIT- Kanpur; raised seed funding in 2016 and 2018 (amount undisclosed) Aarav Unmanned Systems (AUS) AUS is an enterprise drone mapping and analytics company that offers mapping and imaging and analytics services.
+It is empanelled with many state governments in India as part of their surveying and mapping efforts for different undertakings and has also worked with contract farming and seed companies.
+Drone mapping is used to collect and process data.
 Analytical layers are then applied based on the needs of the client for specific intelligence.
-IIT-Kanpur; raised seed funding in 2016 and 2018 mapping efforts for different undertakings and has also worked with contract farming and seed companies. (amount undisclosed) Agricx Agricx offers AI based grading and certification software for cold storage companies and traders.
+Agricx Agricx offers AI based grading and certification software for cold storage companies and traders.
 The company uses its grade determination algorithm to assay commodities such as potatoes, rice, pigeon pea and chocolate.
 Image recognition technology is used to assess commodities and grade them.
 Layers of information-source of commodity, date of procurement and quality parameters-can be tagged to the process, based on client needs.
-Series A funding from Ankur Capital & CIIE (500,000 US dollars)
+Seed funding from Ankur Capital & CIIE (500,000 US dollars)